wp-plugins/just-another-author-widget/readme.txt

 None at this time

 == Changelog ==

 = 0.1.3 =
 * Added External styles.
+* Updating to new version no longer updates the widget_template, unless it really is needed.

 = 0.1.2 =
 * Fixed bug that made the plugin look for the template in the wrong directory!

 = 0.1.1 =
 * Widget Control improvements, removed some useless controls and some inline help.

 = 0.1 =
 * First Release of this plugin